Lisa Taylor (museum director): Cooper Hewitt - Smithsonian Design Museum

 The collection of the Cooper Union Museum came under the wing of the Smithsonian in 1967.
 Shortly after, the Andrew Carnegie Mansion was donated to the Smithsonian in 1968 to become the new home for the Cooper-Hewitt Museum of Design.
 After its transfer to the Smithsonian, the museum was renamed the Cooper-Hewitt Museum of Decorative Arts and Design, and Taylor was appointed director in 1969.
 This made her the first ever woman to lead a Smithsonian museum.

 In the following 4 years, Taylor and her staff raised over $6 million for the renovation of the mansion and formation of the museum.
 After being closed since 1963, the museum opened to the public in 1976.
 The first exhibition was MAN transFORMS, with Hans Hollein and nine designers.

 While at the museum, Taylor oversaw the development of a Master's degree in Decorative Arts and developed both adult and young-person education programs.
 In her time as director, she presented 175 exhibitions in the museum, and enjoyed mixing more serious exhibits with humorous ones.

 In 1979, Taylor created the annual Museum Mile Festival, a one-day, free festival on New York City's Fifth Avenue where cultural institutions are open to the public.

 She was awarded the Smithsonian's Exceptional Service Award in 1973.

 After she retired as director in 1987, she was succeeded by Dianne Pilgrim.

 Personal life

 Taylor was married, with two children and three step children.

-In addition to a New York apartment, Taylor enjoyed spending time at her house that she built in Martha's Vineyard.
-A Japanese-style house designed by architect Teruo Hara.
-Everything in the house was made for the space, from the furniture, to the dishes, to the toilet paper racks.
+In addition to a New York apartment, Taylor enjoyed spending time at her house in Martha's Vineyard.
+A Japanese-style house designed by architect Teruo Hara, everything inside was made for the space, from the furniture, to the dishes, to the toilet paper racks.